Pacific Legal Foundation: Separation of powers

-PLF seeks to restore what it characterizes as the original constitutional design of the separation of powers, PLF's objective is to rein in the "unconstitutional regulatory state" and reinstate the structural protections for individual rights as outlined in the Constitution.

 PLF has litigated several cases arguing for citizen access to judicial review.
 In Sackett v.
 Environmental Protection Agency, the Supreme Court held that the Sacketts could go to court to challenge an EPA compliance order.
 In U.S. Army Corps of Engineers v.
 Hawkes Co., Inc, the Court held that a jurisdictional determination that the property in question constituted "waters of the United States" was a final agency action subject to judicial review.

+In 2017, PLF began studying and commenting on the Congressional Review Act as a tool to eliminate regulations.
+In 2018, they filed two lawsuits demanding that regulatory agencies follow the CRA and submit their new rules to Congress.

-PLF has been involved in litigations to enforce the appointments clause, which stipulates that only agency officers appointed by the Senate are authorized to issue rules and regulations.
-It launched a legal challenge of FDA's Deeming Rule, arguing that it was signed by a career civil servant, rather than an officer of the United States as required by the appointments clause of the Constitution.
-In 2019, PLF released a study of 2,952 rules issued by HHS between 2001 and the beginning of the Trump administration which claimed that 71% were issued unconstitutionally, with over 98% being signed by career executive employees (civil servants), not "an officer of the United States."
+In 2018, PLF launched a campaign to end what it characterizes as unconstitutional regulation through litigation, legislation, and executive action, focusing on restoring its interpretation of an original understanding of the separation of powers.
+PLF launched a legal challenge of FDA's Deeming Rule, arguing that it was signed by a career civil servant, rather than an officer of the United States as required by the appointments clause of the Constitution.
+In 2019, PLF released a study of 2,952 rules issued by HHS between 2001 and the beginning of the Trump administration which claimed that 71% were issued unconstitutionally, the majority being signed by career executive employees (civil servants), not "an officer of the United States."
+The study found that 98% of the FDA's rules issued in that time period were issued by career employees.

-PLF advocates to end the use of administrative agency adjudications and instead have regulatory disputes in federal courts.
-In Leachco, Inc. v.
-Consumer Product Safety Commission, PLF argued that the in-house agency proceeding of the Consumer Product Safety Commission upon the fundamental aspects of the rule of law and due process.